-§1.3.7 "Reading Strings" in The Racket Reference

-documents the fine
+\$1.3.7 "Reading Strings" in The Racket Reference documents the fine points of the syntax of byte strings.

 The display form of a byte string writes its raw bytes to the current output port (see §8 "Input and Output").
 Technically, display of a normal (i.e., character) string prints the UTF-8 encoding of the string to the current output port, since output is ultimately defined in terms of bytes; display of a byte string, however, writes the raw bytes with no encoding.
 Along the same lines, when this documentation shows output, it technically shows the UTF-8-decoded form of the output.